exceptionalvic/cyber/README.md

-#Twitter Multi-Lingual Cybebullying Detector Using Python 3.8, Python NLTK Library, Pandas, Seaborn and Django 3.2
+# An AI (NLP) Twitter Multi-Lingual Cyberbullying Detector Using Python 3.8, Python NLTK Library, Pandas and Django 3.2